How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Evaluate Market Position:

-• Market Share: Companies with significant market share often have more pricing power.
+• Market Share: Companies with significant market share often maintain better pricing power through cyclical troughs.

-• Industry Trends: Stay informed about the broader industry dynamics that could impact the company’s performance.
+• Industry Trends: Stay informed about the broader industry dynamics and regulatory headwinds.

 Building a Deep Value Portfolio: Crafting Your Investment Blueprint